Sclerotherapy – essence and goals of the procedure

 - The effect is immediate.
 Although there is a recovery period, sclerotherapy is a therapy that immediately reflects the disease and the patient’s general feeling.
 The glued walls of the vein create a precondition in its area to no longer feel burning, pain and itching.

 - The effectiveness of the therapy is extremely high.
 In over 90% of cases, patients literally forget about problems in the treated vein.
-Moreover, sclerotherapy allows to treat several varicose veins at once with a single visit.
+Moreover, sclerotherapy allows treatment of several varicose veins at once with a single visit.

 Take advantage of the professionalism and individual approach in the treatment of varicose veins with the most modern and established techniques of modern sclerotherapy in our center for aesthetic medicine.